After our guide to where to buy rats from, you might be wondering how to find a good rat breeder, and how to choose which to get your rats from.

 Be wary of any breeder who cannot tell you about their lines and where they come from.
-Avoid any breeder willing to sell lone rats, or very young kittens.
+Avoid any breeder willing to sell lone rats or very young kittens.

 Visiting a breeder

 Be aware that not all breeders will allow you into their rat room, especially if they have pregnant does.
-At minimum though, you should be able to see pictures.
+At a minimum though, you should be able to see pictures.